Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex3_1_basictensors_strain2d.rst

 .. _sphx_glr_examples_basics_ex3_1_basictensors_strain2d.py:

-Pyvale example: Basic tensor field sensors (strain gauges)
+Basics Basic tensor field sensors (strain gauges)
 ================================================================================

 In this example we use the sensor array factory to build a set of strain